-As of 1 January 2018, the Group implemented the three-stage expected credit loss model under IFRS 9.
-Allowance is calculated as the 12-month expected credit loss or the lifetime expected credit loss.
+The Issuer uses the three-stage expected credit loss ("ECL") model under IFRS 9.
+Allowance is calculated as the 12-month ECL or the lifetime ECL.
 Expected credit losses depend on whether the credit risk has increased significantly since initial recognition.
-If the credit risk has not increased significantly, the loss allowance equals the expected credit losses resulting from loss events that are possible within the next 12 months (Stage 1).
-If the credit risk has increased significantly, the allowance measured equals the lifetime expected credit losses (Stage 2 and 3).
-When determining whether the credit risk on a financial instrument has increased significantly since initial recognition, the Group will consider reasonable and supportable information that is relevant and available without undue cost and effort, including both quantitative and qualitative information.
+If the credit risk has not increased significantly, the loss allowance equals the ECL resulting from loss events that are possible within the next 12 months (Stage 1).
+If the credit risk has increased significantly, the allowance measured equals the lifetime ECL (Stage 2 and 3).
+When determining whether the credit risk on a financial instrument has increased significantly since initial recognition, the Issuer will consider reasonable and supportable information that is relevant and available without undue cost and effort, including both quantitative and qualitative information.